 The algo complexity is of order $ n $, as there are $ n - 1 $ comparisons made, and at most $ n $ assignments made in the worst case, (if the table is sorted by ascending order) and in the best case only 1 assignment made (if the maximum is the first value in the list).

 dCode retains ownership of the "Maximum of a List" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Maximum of a List" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Maximum of a List" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Maximum of a List" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Maximum of a List" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Maximum of a List" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Maximum of a List" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.